Helping Children Deal with Anger

 2) You cannot control the people or situations that make you angry.
 You can control what you do with your anger.

-3) Handling anger in a negative way will lead to negative consequences, leading to a negative reputation and a poor self-image.
+3) Negatively handling anger will lead to negative consequences, reputation, and poor self-image.

-4) When you are angry: (a) remain calm; (b) stop and think about what you should do and what will happen when you do it and (c) learn from your mistakes.
-If you lose control and handle your anger in a negative way, figure out what you did wrong so that you can learn from your mistakes.
+4) When you are angry: (a) remain calm; (b) stop and think about what you should do and what will happen when you do it, and (c) learn from your mistakes.
+If you lose control and negatively handle your anger, figure out what you did wrong so that you can learn from your mistakes.

-5) Know what your signals are that tell you that you are getting angry.
-This way you can prevent yourself from losing control.
+5) Know your signals that tell you you are getting angry.
+This way, you can prevent yourself from losing control.

 6) Do not allow anger to control you.
 You have the power to control your anger.